jtlandis/ggside/cran-comments.md

 ## Downstream dependencies

-There are no reverse dependencies for package `ggside` yet.
+All reverse dependencies checked with R CMD - No issues detected.